MetOffice/Vernier/README.md

 ### Testing Framework and Documentation

 The testing framework is GoogleTest (1.11.0).

 Source code documentation is generated using Doxygen (minimum 1.8.5).

+The user guide is generated with sphinx with the following dependencies:

+* sphinx
+* pydata-sphinx-theme
+* sphinx-sitemap
+* sphinx-design

 ### Building profiler